Port Wine & Madeira

 Apart from the beaches and golf, a good reason for visiting Portugal is the alcoholic beverage called 'port', named after the city of Porto, which is located near to the wine's demarcated area of production.

 Port is a fortified wine; the wine has had grape brandy added to it after a couple of days' fermentation.
 80% wine 20% brandy.
+Visit Vila Nova de Gaia, across the River Douro from Porto, to visit one of the dozens of port wine lodges and enjoy a tour and tasting.

 - Tinto (red)